GooFit/AmpGen/README.md

 ```
 which produces a large number of intermediate steps in the calculation of each amplitude, which are added to the calculation using the
 ADD_DEBUG and ADD_DEBUG_TENSOR macros in the code generation.
 For example, in src/Lineshapes/BW.cpp.
+(n.b), if the model is a PolarisedSum, i.e. handles spin in the initial/final state, the flag PolarisedSum::Debug should be used instead of CoherentSum::Debug, in order
+to generate all of the intermediate calculations of the amplitude.

 ### ConvertToSourceCode